May 17 2023, James Stewart

 November 17, 2015 Gay Talese

-Author Gay Talese, formerly of The New York Times, is the 2015 Lifetime Achievement Award winner.
+Author Gay Talese, formerly of The New York Times, is the recipient of the 2015 Lifetime Achievement Award.

 October 21, 2015 Bill Keller

 Bill Keller, editor-in-chief of The Marshall Project, is the former executive editor of The New York Times.

 Mimi Sheraton, former New York Times restaurant critic, award winning food writer and author of several acclaimed books, including her latest “1000 Foods to Eat Before You Die”

 Neal Shapiro, president and CEO of WNET and former president of NBC News

 Margaret Sullivan, public editor, The New York Times